 - Regular maintenance is required at least once a year but is preferred semi-annually

 With this type of septic system, and with anything else in life, there pros and cons.
 This is a great system set up if you have bad terrain or uneven land.
 However, this system requires B&B Pumping to come at least twice a year to perform the maintenance needed on your septic system.
 Call us anytime to make sure your septic system is always running smoothly.
-Call us in Azle for all your septic system and pumping needs.
+B&B Pumping proudly serves folks throughout Fort Worth, Decatur, Azle, Haslet, and Weatherford — reach out to us if you’d like to learn more, or if it’s time to schedule pumping services.
 Check back for our next blog, part of this blog series, about evaporation septic systems!